sanjaydasrepo/popular-movies/README.md

-This is an android application for displaying the top rated and most popular movies.
+This is an android application for displaying the top rated, most popular movies and your favourite list of movies.

 *** API KEY ***

-Please enter you API KEY in NetworkUtils.java
+Please enter you API KEY in gradle.properties

-//API Key here

-Eg : private static final String api_key=" ";